 If that directed participant considers that it is still out of pocket after receiving compensation under clause 3.15.7, the directed participant can make an additional claim for compensation under clause 3.15.7B in relation to lost revenue and additional net direct costs.

-D.4.2 Directions for non-market services
+D.4.2 Directions for other compensable services

-Under the new one-step compensation process in the draft rule, compensation for non-market services directions is entirely determined through clause 3.15.7A.
-The ability to make a claim for additional compensation under clause 3.15.7B has been removed because the directed participant is able to be "made whole" under clause 3.15.7A., 138
+Under the new one-step compensation process in the rule, compensation for other compensable services directions is entirely determined through clause 3.15.7A.
+The ability to